We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 Is it okay to submit a letter of recommendation from an employer?
 What about from a teaching assistant?

 We require only one letter of recommendation for your application to be considered complete, but we suggest that you submit up to three.
 (In general, we find that submitting more than three tends to result in unhelpful repetition of information—but that said, of course, additional letters may make sense in an individual case.)
 For most applicants, an academic recommendation is the most useful.
 It can be from an undergraduate or a graduate institution, and it need not be from a professor.
 The best advice is to select recommenders who know you the best and can speak in the most detail about your potential contribution, and for many candidates, that recommender will be a teaching assistant or graduate student instructor.
 We also find it very useful to hear from employers or others who have supervised your work (whether in a volunteer or for-pay capacity).
 For some candidates, a helpful recommender might be more idiosyncratic, such as a coach.
-Recommendations we usually find unhelpful are those from people who have themselves attained impressive accomplishments but who have little detailed knowledge of the candidate, and those from relatives, who may know the candidate quite intimately but—we naturally attribute a certain bias.
+Recommendations we usually find unhelpful are those from people who have themselves attained impressive accomplishments but who have little detailed knowledge of the candidate, and those from relatives, who may know the candidate quite intimately but to whom we naturally attribute a certain bias.

 -